josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 ## Conclusion

-I hope I've successfully conveyed how great and how much fun Svelte is to work with!
+I hope you're now as excited about Svelte as I am!
 I encourage you to try it out on your own, even if it's just playing around in the [Svelte tutorial](https://svelte.dev/tutorial/basics).
-If you haven't tried it before, I think you'll be pleasantly surprised how comparatively simple it is.
+If you haven't tried it before, I think you'll be pleasantly surprised how comparatively straightforward it is.

 And if you're looking to dive deeper, there's also SvelteKit, a Svelte app framework for larger/more complex projects.
 I've written a post on [converting this site to SvelteKit from Gridsome](/blog/faster-sites-more-fun-sveltekit), if you'd like to check it out as well.